-1.1 Recognising its historic foundation, St Paul's Church of England Primary School, Newcastle upon Tyne, exists (1) to glorify Almighty God, and (2) to serve the community by providing, within the context of biblical belief and practice, an excellent education.

-- 1.2 This policy sets out how the governors and staff of St Paul's School shall fulfil their duty to ensure that they comply with the requirement of section 78 of the Education Act 2002 to provide a balanced and broadly based curriculum which promotes the spiritual, moral, social and cultural (SMSC) development of its pupils. - 1.3 The spiritual, moral, social and cultural development of pupils shall be promoted through every area of the curriculum and all aspects of school life. - 1.4 The Christian ethos of the school intentionally encourages and affirms self worth and teaches that each and every individual is to be loved and respected notwithstanding that their culture, ethnicity or faith may differ from one's own.
+- 1.1 St Paul's School was established in 1862 to serve Almighty God and the community by providing, within a biblical Christian ethos, a broad, balanced, and engaging education and learning experience. - 1.2 St Paul's School is an inclusive school in which, through the provision of a brand, balanced and engaging curriculum and within a caring and supportive environment, each pupil is motivated to develop and flourish as he or she acquires skills for life and a love of learning. - 1.3 This policy sets out how the governors and staff of St Paul's School shall fulfil their duty to ensure that they comply with the requirement of section 78 of the Education Act 2002 to provide a balanced and broadly based curriculum which promotes the spiritual, moral, social and cultural (SMSC) development of its pupils. - 1.4 The spiritual, moral, social and cultural development of pupils shall be promoted through every area of the curriculum and all aspects of school life. - 1.5 The Christian ethos of the school intentionally encourages and affirms self worth and teaches that each and every individual is to be loved and respected notwithstanding that their culture, ethnicity or faith may differ from one's own.